NATO Medal: NATO Medal service and campaign versions

-To differentiate between the versions of the NATO Medal, a different ribbon pattern scheme is used for each of the decorations.
+To differentiate between the versions of the NATO Medal, originally a different ribbon pattern scheme was used for each of the decorations.
 The NATO Medal for Yugoslavia service consists of a blue ribbon with two thin white stripes on each side, very similar in appearance to the United Nations Medal.
-The NATO Medal for Kosovo service appears as a mixed blue and white stripped ribbon, with white stripes on the side as well as a wide white central stripe.
+The NATO Medal for Kosovo service appears as a mixed blue and white striped ribbon, with white stripes on the side as well as a wide white central stripe.
 The NATO Medal for North Macedonia service appears as a blue and white mixed ribbon with four white stripes.
 The Article 5 NATO Medal for Operation Eagle Assist has a blue background with a thin central golden stripe surrounded by white stripes.
 The Article 5 Medal for Operation Active Endeavour has a blue background with two thin golden colored stripes surrounded by white stripes.
 The Non-Article 5 Medal for the Balkans operations consists of a blue background with a central silver stripe surrounded by white stripes.
-The Non-Article 5 Medal for both ISAF and NTM-I operations consists of a blue background with two silver stripes surrounded by white stripes.
+Beginning in 2003, all medals for Non-Article 5 operations consist of a blue background with two silver stripes surrounded by white stripes, and the operation is denoted with a bar on the ribbon.

 The NATO Meritorious Service Medal consists of a blue background with gold, silver and three narrow white stripes on each outer most portion of the ribbon, and the medallion color is changed from bronze in appearance to a silver medallion for this medal only.
 All medals except North Macedonia's NATO Medal have corresponding campaign clasps, however some militaries (such as the United States) prohibit the wearing of the medal with a clasp and instead authorize service stars for wear on any NATO Medal while wearing any US military uniform (although the various clasps may be accepted from NATO and retained by the service member as a memento).